astronomer/astro-docs/ac/next/01_quickstart.md

     >
     > If you already have either of those ports allocated, you can either [stop existing docker containers](https://forum.astronomer.io/t/docker-error-in-cli-bind-for-0-0-0-0-5432-failed-port-is-already-allocated/151) or [change the port](https://forum.astronomer.io/t/i-already-have-the-ports-that-the-cli-is-trying-to-use-8080-5432-occupied-can-i-change-the-ports-when-starting-a-project/48).

 5. Access the Airflow UI for your local Airflow project.
-To do so, go to http://localhost:8080/ and log in with `admin` for both your Username and Password.
+To do so, go to http://localhost:8080/ and log in with `admin` for both your username and password.
 Your screen should look something like this:

     ![Example DAG](https://assets2.astronomer.io/main/docs/getting-started/sample_dag.png)